ft-lab/Unity_Panorama180View/README.md

 If the original image size is not a power of 2, select "None" in "Non-Power of 2" to specify the original image size.
 In addition, moiré may occur when "Compression" is Normal Quality.
 In this case, select "High Quality".
+In particular, the quality may not be good with Normal Quality on Unity 2019.
 After changing the value, press the "Apply" button to confirm.

 ## Video parameter